Library History

 The Library’s Founders were remarkably far-sighted people.
 The Library Constitution, written by Thomas Guille in 1896, laid down a clear understanding that ‘the chief wants of today may not necessarily be the most pressing requisites of a century hence’.
 As such, the Founders wanted ‘to imbue the whole Institution with such elasticity of adaptation as shall enable it successfully to grapple with the changing necessities and varying requirements of succeeding generations as they pass’.

 At the same time the Library has wholeheartedly embraced the digital age.
-Recent years have seen the introduction of touchscreen self-service kiosks, eBook, online movie and digital magazine services, Facebook, Twitter and Instagram accounts, and a podcast.
+Recent years have seen the introduction of eBooks, online magazine and newspaper services, Facebook and Instagram accounts, and a podcast.

 There’s also a renewed emphasis on Guille and Allès’s original vision of the Library as a hub for culture, learning and community life.
-There are adult, teenage, and children's reading groups, story and rhyme times for babies and toddlers, IT workshops, author talks, and numerous themed events for children and adults – recent events include Fun Palaces, Harry Potter Book Night, Drag Queen Story Time, and a Game of Thrones Quiz.
+There are adult, teenage, and children's reading groups, story and rhyme times for babies and toddlers, IT workshops, author talks, and numerous themed events for children and adults.
 Read the latest Annual Report for more about current services, projects, and events.

 December 2018 opened a new chapter in the Library's history - a major fundraising drive saw the Children's Library completely transformed into a magical world where children can learn, have fun and be inspired.
 The impact has been immediate - in the first quarter of 2019, footfall into the Library increased by 10%, with children's book loans up an astonishing 32%.
 Thomas Guille and Frederick Allès would surely be proud of this new addition to their legacy.

-Meanwhile, in 2022, we celebrated our 140th anniversary with a special exhibition, Boundless Curiosity, which brought Thomas and Frederick's story to life and showcased some of the treasures in our collection, including a stunning copy of John James Audubon's The Birds of America.
+Meanwhile, in 2022, we celebrated our 140th anniversary with a special exhibition, Boundless Curiosity, which brought Thomas and Frederick's story to life and showcased some of the treasures in our collection, including a stunning copy of John James Audubon's The Birds of AmericaMore than 8,500 people came to see it.

 Well over a century after its foundation, the Library remains firmly at the heart of island life.